NouNio/art/README.md

 # art

-this is just an artdump (just digital fanart for now) finished pieces only
+this is just an artdump (just digital fanart for now, might add some trad drawings later) finished pieces only

 structure